Eisong/Monty/README.md

-This is a Group Project by Edet Isong and David Effanga
+This is a Monty Group Project, 0x19.
+C - Stacks, Queues - LIFO, FIFO by Edet Isong and David Effanga